Court Keeps Microsoft’s Irish Servers Safe From U.S.

 “With a less anachronistic statute or with a more flexible armature for interpreting questions of a statute’s extraterritoriality, we might well reach a result that better reconciles the interests of law enforcement, privacy, and international comity,” the opinion states.

+On the diplomatic front, President Barack Obama’s administration supported investing $24.1 million in the perpetually underfunded MLAT process to coordinate law-enforcement actions with other nations.

+The White House website describing this initiative has disappeared under Donald Trump administration, which also has deleted information regarding the civil rights and protections for lesbian, gay, bisexual and transgender citizens.

-Dissenting to this outcome, U.S. Circuit Judges Dennis Jacobs argued that the location of Microsoft’s headquarters in the United States makes the location of the servers immaterial.
+Writing for the four votes in favor of a rehearing, U.S. Circuit Judges Dennis Jacobs argued that the location of Microsoft’s headquarters in the United States makes the location of the servers immaterial.

 “Extraterritoriality need not be fussed over when the information sought is already within the grasp of a domestic entity served with a warrant,” the 5-page dissent states.
 “The warrant in this case can reach what it seeks because the warrant was served on Microsoft, and Microsoft has access to the information sought.
 It need only touch some keys in Redmond, Washington.”